ViraCore/asthicarelatest/SMS_EMAIL_NOTIFICATION_PLAN.md

 - [ ] `.env` file is in `.gitignore`
 - [ ] No API keys in code
 - [ ] All secrets loaded via `os.environ.get()`
+- [ ] Twilio credentials secured in backend only

 ---